Expand Student Experiences

 Embracing Our Cultural Heritage

-Our aim is to expand and enhance these valuable and vibrant programs in our schools.
-In partnership with the SAISD Fine Arts Department, we will support the strategic expansion of elementary Mariachi programs to increase early exposure to instruments and infuse talent into the growing secondary programs.
+Our aim is to enhance and expand these valuable and vibrant programs in our schools.
+In partnership with the SAISD Fine Arts Department, we enhance current programs with instruments and the districtwide Mariachi showcase.
+We also support the strategic expansion of elementary Mariachi programs to increase early exposure to instruments and infuse talent into the growing secondary programs.

 With critical investments to re-launch Ballet Folklorico in middle and high schools, we support students in popular elementary programs with an opportunity to grow their practice.
-Additionally, we will periodically expand and enhance elementary programs.
 With additional investments, we envision SAISD programs regaining their reputation once again as pioneers and leaders in these art forms in Texas schools.

 Read more about the launch of the Ballet Folklorico program here.